 The Rub Of What Is Probably Supposed To Be Helpful

 If you’re the mother of a young child, we’re so glad you’re here today!
-We know it can be hard to even get out of the house let alone get to church.
+We know it can be hard to get to church, sometimes it’s hard just to leave the house with all you have in tow!
 During service, if your baby gets a little fussy, maybe becomes a distraction to those around you…

 Hold on.
 What?